davidascher/quark/WORKNOTES.md

 ==========

 Priorities:
-	* remodel to be pages -> [thing, thing, thing] (as opposed to thing->page)

-Big Open Questions
-	* what does my take on federation look like?  (what's easiest way to setup a sub-domain?)
-	* what does social search look like?
     * what is the plugin model -- edit through the web as an option? [after all, if it's my wiki, auth is enough]
     	* role of data, visualizations
+		* Pages should have a type: page, link, image, json, code?
+		** oops, broke reordering -- figure out whether reordering is a chunk feature.

+    * figure out auth UI for pages -- personal, peers, public
+	* what does my take on federation look like?  (what's easiest way to setup a sub-domain?)
+    * do i render foreign wikipages in the same place?
+    * installable plugins, if you run into a page that requires a plugin you don't have

+Big Open Questions
+	* what does social search look like? agents asking nodes?  search as one of many verbs?

 URL strategy:
 	* main URL is the shareable URL - should refer to the main page (or when we get to it, multiple pages)